onqtam/headjack/docs/why/FAQ.md

 or maybe scrap all of this - appendix A of the book Nordic Ideology gives a much better account of communism and its failures than u could ever come up with. focusing on human nature only is simplistic - you can't give a thorough answer here without including most (all?) of what's in that book.

+If you call this communism, the devout communists from the past century will be rolling in their graves screaming in agony - have mercy on their souls.
+This is NOTHING like communism or capitalism or any other ism that has ever existed.
+This is it's own new thing and is more complex than the combination of everything that's come before it.

 ## Why so dense?

 Because sparseness and vagueness is a disrespect to the finitude of life and attention of others